tksfz/doto2/README.md

 Building Doto
 -------------

 To build doto from source, clone this repo and use `sbt stage`.
 (You may need a recent version of sbt.)
+This produces a binary at `target/universal/stage/bin/doto`.
+Put that in your PATH.
 Doto is under active development and there is no binary distribution at the moment.

 Experiment with the `dotodoto` repo